MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 Pretty funny.

-Soon, I met a few other super-friendly people (namely Marc, AKA “No More Phil”) and then Gary Green and his wife.
+Soon, I met a few other super-friendly people (namely Phil Nomore) and then Gary Green and his wife.
 I nervously pulled the gift box from my jacket pocket, thanking him as he opened it up.
 He was touched and gave me a big hug, thanking me for the gift.
 It was so welcoming!
 Then someone suggested we get a picture together.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Met Gary Green of <a href="https://twitter.com/GGIANTMUSIC">@GGIANTMUSIC</a> this morning.
 Very kind person. <a href="http://t.co/tyvooEj9sY">pic.twitter.com/tyvooEj9sY</a></p>&mdash; Make Weird Music (@MakeWeirdMusic) <a href="https://twitter.com/MakeWeirdMusic/status/650690466019733504">October 4, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 We had a nice conversation and then went our separate ways for a morning activity and lunch.
-I went with Marc, Dave (AKA “twosheds”), and his wife, Karen, to a pub to watch a soccer game on TV.
+I went with Phil, “twosheds”, and his wife, to a pub to watch a soccer game on TV.
 Then we went to a small coffee shop to see The Moulettes play again, where Malcolm kindly introduced himself and Kerry ended up sitting down at the same table as me.
 Feeling slightly overwhelmed, I gave Kerry the gift box and he put it in his pocket, thanking me quietly.
 About 15 other GORGG attendees filed in over time.
 The place was packed.

 ## Meeting Kerry Minnear